-If you are interested in a consultation with the GI Cancer Risk Assessment team, you can make an appointment at one of four locations:
+If you are interested in a consultation with the GI Cancer Genetics Program team, you can make an appointment at one of four locations:

 Should You Consider Genetic Counseling?

-A visit to our clinic may be right for you if you have a personal or family history of one or more of the following:
+Our program is appropriate for any individual that has a pathogenic variant in a colon or gastrointestinal cancer predisposition gene.
+It may also be right for you if you have a personal or family history of one or more of the following:

 Hereditary Gastrointestinal Cancer Diseases

-The syndromes most commonly discussed with patients in our clinic include:
+The syndromes most commonly discussed with patients in our program include:

 Lynch syndrome, also known as hereditary non-polyposis colorectal cancer (HNPCC) syndrome: People with Lynch syndrome are at an increased risk of colon, uterine, stomach, ovarian, small bowel and other types of cancers.
 The genes responsible for this syndrome are MLH1, MSH2, MSH6, PMS2 and EPCAM.